-With a tiny amount of calories per fruit (28 calories on average), this tropical treat won’t compromise your calorie goals, if you are trying to lose weight.
-Furthermore, it is full of fiber and other nutrients that can speed the metabolism and improve inflammation, all of which can help support your effort to shed those extra pounds.
+With a tiny amount of calories per fruit, this tropical treat won’t compromise your calorie goals, if you are trying to lose weight.
+Furthermore, it is full of fiber and other nutrients that can speed the metabolism, which can help support your effort to shed those extra pounds.
 Fiber will also help you to feel full faster, lowering your chances of overeating or snacking between meals.

-A single medium-sized star fruit has approximately 50% of the daily recommended amount of vitamin C, which is great news for your immune system.
-With a solid vitamin C boost in your morning fruit smoothie, your immune system will be functioning at a high level, with an optimal number of white blood cells, in conjunction with vitamin C, as an antioxidant, throughout the body.
+A single medium-sized star fruit has approximately 50% of the daily value recommended for vitamin C, which is great news for your immune system.
+A study titled “Radical scavenging activity in fruit extracts” by P Surinut et al found that carambola possesses radical scavenging activity, which helps increase overall immunity.
+With a solid vitamin C boost in your morning fruit smoothie, your immune system will be functioning at a high level with an optimal number of white blood cells.

 Balances Blood Pressure

-With a moderate amount of potassium, star fruit is able to reduce your risk of atherosclerosis, heart attacks and strokes by relieving tension on blood vessels and arteries.
+With a moderate amount of calcium, star fruit can reduce your risk of atherosclerosis, heart attacks, and strokes by relieving tension on blood vessels and arteries.
+In fact, a study conducted in Brazil on laboratory rats showed that Averrhoa carambola leaves help reduce hypertension.
 By eliminating hypertension, your heart will be able to rest, circulation can be more effectively carried out, and the fluid balance in your body will be appropriately maintained.

 Dietary fiber is a key element in digestion, as it can stimulate the movement of stool through the digestive tract, relieving symptoms of constipation, bloating, cramping and diarrhea.
 Furthermore, it can help to improve nutrient uptake and the bioavailability of other essential minerals and vitamins.
 Both the inner fruit and the waxy peel of star fruit provide significant levels of dietary fiber.

-There is a diverse range of minerals in star fruit, and while the fruit is not a great source or these essential nutrients, it does contain iron, magnesium, phosphorus, zinc and calcium, all of which can help promote better bone health and reduce the risk of osteoporosis as we age.
+There is a diverse range of minerals in star fruit including iron, magnesium, phosphorus, zinc, and calcium, all of which can help promote better bone health and reduce the risk of osteoporosis as we age.

-Research has found that this insoluble fiber-rich fruit can prevent the release of glucose after eating and readily control insulin levels in the body, making it an ideal snack for people who want to avoid diabetes or for diabetic patients to manage their symptoms.
+Research has found that this rich in insoluble fiber can prevent the release of glucose after eating.
+This helps to control insulin levels in the body, making it an ideal snack for anyone looking to manage diabetes.

 Reduces Cholesterol Levels

-With a very low amount of natural fat and a high level of dietary fiber, this tropical fruit is great for managing and reducing cholesterol levels.
-Fiber helps to regulate LDL cholesterol and elevate HDL cholesterol, thus lowering your risk for coronary heart disease, stroke, heart attack and atherosclerosis.
+With a very low amount of natural fat and a high level of dietary fiber, this tropical greenish-yellow fruit is great for managing and reducing cholesterol levels.
+Fiber helps to regulate LDL (bad) cholesterol and elevate HDL (good) cholesterol, thus lowering your risk for coronary heart disease, stroke, heart attack, and atherosclerosis.

 Detoxifies the Body